mia-platform/documentation/docs/fast_data/inputs_and_outputs.md

 **Consumer**: Custom (whoever needs it)

-**Definition**: The Single View Update or `sv-update` informs the listener that a specific Single View record has been updated.
+**Description**: The Single View Update or `sv-update` informs the listener that a specific Single View record has been updated.
 This is used generally for statistical purposes, like knowing how many Single Views per minute our system can process, but it can also be used to keep a history of the changes since it can contain (although disabled by the default) the before and after values of the Single View record.

 <details><summary>AsyncApi specification</summary>
 <p>